States around the world are responding in diverse ways to the disruptive power of digital technologies.

 Governments around the world suffer from a deficit of knowledge among senior leadership surrounding digital technologies and the possibilities that they hold for public service provision, policy making and regulation.
 How do we ensure that senior and emerging leaders understand how digital technologies can both impact and transform government, and on the basis of that knowledge make informed decisions on digital adoption?
 The Bennett Institute for Public Policy will explore these questions in close collaboration with members of the policy community.

-- Russell Davies, affiliate researcher at CIPP and former CSO of UK Government Digital Services, contributes to Building Digital Knowledge in Government.
+- Russell Davies, former CSO of UK Government Digital Services, contributes to Building Digital Knowledge in Government.